 15.6 The quorum for conducting business at meetings of the Executive Committee shall be the representation of one half plus one of the members of the Executive Committee.
 The Executive Committee shall establish a timeframe for participation in the meeting for the purposes of establishing a This timeframe will be clearly set out in the notification of the Executive Committee Meeting and if a quorum is not present within 30 minutes after the notified commencement time the meeting must be adjourned to a date no later than 28 days after the adjournment.
 Notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 15.4.

 15.7 Resolutions of the Executive Committee may be passed by circulation if written notice of the resolution is provided by the President to all members of the Executive and all members unanimously agree (in writing) by a pre- determined and advised deadline.
 In this event, the decision will be advised to all members, effective immediately and appear in the agenda for recording at the next meeting.

 15.8 No more than four matters may be determined by circulation in any calendar year.

-15.10 The Committee must ensure that minutes are taken and kept of each committee meeting.
+15.10 The Secretary must ensure that minutes are taken and kept of each committee meeting.